frebib/the-kuruma-sutra/5-pacific-standard.md

 * Take the boat under the bridge, and up the river back to the Karumas
 * DO NOT beach the boat – if it explodes, it will fail you.
 * Take the karumas (3 + avi in one, one in the other up the river-side, follow the yellow route until you get near to the farms
-* As soon as your objective changes to lose the cops, divert up the mountain.
+* As soon as your objective changes to lose the cops (at about 0.68 miles from target), divert up the mountain. [screenshot](url)
 * The car without Avi in stays lower down the mountain, and shoot down helis.
 * Avi car stays up top until lose wanted level
 * Drive to waypoint to finish.